tjuuljensen/ride-windows/README.md

 **A:** Submit a PR, create a feature request issue or drop me a message.
 If I find the functionality simple and useful, I might add it.
 I want to stay clear of any 3rd party modules and executables to do configurations (including also *Chocolatey*, *NuGet*, *Ninite* or other automation solutions), so if you are asking for something in that area, please don't expect me to incorporate it.

 **Q:** Didn't you just say, that you wanted to stay clear of 3rd party modules like NuGet?
 I see that you use it to install the Nuget module PSWindowsUpdate.
 Why?
 **A:** Oh, you read this far - and you actually verified the code.
-I'm impressed.
+Kudos to you.
 Microsoft does not support this functionality (yet) using native Powershell.
 I still want to stay clear of 3rd party modules, but I needed the PowerShell enabled Windows Update functionality on a machine, so I broke my own rules.
 It sucks, I know.
 But life is hard, right?

 **Q:** I'm using a freely available piece of forensic software to examine &lt;some artifact&gt;, can you add it?
 **A:** Submit a PR, create a feature request issue or drop me a message.
 If I like the software or can see the use of it for some of my fellow forensic colleagues, I might add it.